bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="general"></a>
 ## General information

-Starting from [bem-core](http://bem.info/libs/bem-core) library version 1.0.0 you can apply BEMHTML templates written using JavaScript syntax.
+Starting from [bem-core](http://bem.info/libs/bem-core) library version 1.0.0 you can apply BEMHTML templates written in JavaScript syntax.

-Since `bem-core` library introduction template concise syntax is considered deprecated our `bem-core` library supports two template syntax types: **concise** and JS syntax.
+Since `bem-core` library introduction template concise syntax is considered deprecated, our `bem-core` library supports two template syntax types: **concise** and JS syntax.

 JavaScript syntax of BEMHTML templates has the following advantages: